WVURAIL/dspira-lessons/_posts/2021-08-05-Spectrometer_sourceblock_settings.md

         <img align="center" width="298" height="130" src="/dspira-lessons/images/PlutoSDR_freq.png">

-For details on the changes needed in the source block mentioned above, refer to the [spectrometer page here](https://wvurail.org//dspira-lessons/tba??).

-Needed for connecting:

-+ A [coaxial cable](https://www.coaxrf.com/shop/1-rf-coaxial-cables/times-microwave-lmr240/sma-male-times-microwave-lmr240/lmr240-sma-male-to-sma-male-coaxial-rf-pigtail-cable/) is needed to connect the LNA to the SDR.
+**Cable Hardware:** A [coaxial cable](https://www.coaxrf.com/shop/1-rf-coaxial-cables/times-microwave-lmr240/sma-male-times-microwave-lmr240/lmr240-sma-male-to-sma-male-coaxial-rf-pigtail-cable/) is needed to connect the LNA to the SDR.
 Typically a 10 ft length is adequate, but any length up to 25 ft should work fine.